-The state breeding plant “Katta-Taldyk" is located in the southern part of the country.
-A significant part of the region is covered by the Pamir-Alai and Western Tien Shan mountains.
-Altitude variations range from 500 m in the North to 7000 m in the South.
-In General, the region has a continental climate.
-At an altitude of 600-1100 m, the climate is warm and semi-desert.
-Winter is moderately warm - the average temperature in January is -3 - +4°C, and short.
-Summer is hot and dry - the average temperature in July is 24-25°C. The vegetation of the region is also subject to the altitude zone [14].
+The state breeding facility, Katta-Taldyk, is located in the southern part of the country.
+A significant part of the region is covered by the Pamir-Alai and western Tien Shan mountains.
+Variations in altitude range from 500 m in the north to 7,000 m in the south.
+Generally, the region has a continental climate: the summers are hot and dry with average July temperatures of 24–25oC, and winters are short-lasting and moderate with average January temperatures of -3 to 4°C. At altitudes of 600–1,100 m the climate is warm and semi-arid; the vegetation in the region is subject to zonal altitude [14].

-Sheep of fine wool breed - Kyrgyz mountain merino served as research material.
-The conditions for feeding and keeping sheep in all three zonal types were normal, adapted in the herds of state breeding plants throughout the entire period of our research.
-The indicators of meat and wool productivity were used for 8056 sheep heads in 13 herds of Issyk-Kul, 24 herds of Talas and 10 herds of South kyrgyz sheep type for the period from 2012 to 2016.
+The sheep researched were fine-wooled Kyrgyz mountain Merino sheep (Ovis aries) from state breeding facilities during 2012–2016.
+In all three zonal types, the sheep were fed and kept under the normal conditions of local practice throughout the duration of the research.
+The indicators for meat and wool productivity are based on 8,056 sheep from 24 flocks in Talas, 13 flocks in Issyk-Kul, and 10 flocks of South-Kyrgyz sheep.

 The study used zootechnical methods and techniques.
-Typical animals that meet the requirements for productivity indicators of zonal types were selected for the study groups.
-To assess the variation statistics method and determine the relationship between climate zones, 20 heads of main rams and repair rams, and 30 heads of Queens and young ewes during the spring assessment, body mass and measurements were measured.
+Normative animals that met the requirements for the productivity indicators of the zonal types were selected for the study groups.
+To assess the variation statistics and determine the relationship between climate zones, body mass and measurements were conducted during the spring assessment of 20 heads of main rams and repair rams, and 30 heads of Queens and young ewes.

-Assessment was carried out according to the instructions for sheep of fine-wool breeds [15].
-The Physical, mechanical and technological properties of wool were studied during assessment according to GOST 17514-93 [16], GOST 28491-90 [17].
+Assessment was carried out in accordance with local instructions for fine-wooled sheep breeds [15].
+The physical, mechanical and technological properties of wool were studied and assessed according to the methods and standards outlined in GOST 17514-93 [16] and GOST 28491-90 [17].

-Live body weight was studied by weighing on a scale with an accuracy of 500 g.
-The data obtained were compared with the body weight depending on the sex and age of the sheep.
+Live body-weight was determined using a scale with an accuracy of 500 grams.
+The data obtained was compared with the body weight grouped by sex and age of the sheep.

-The physique of animals was studied on the basis of taking measurements of the trunk.
-Animals from each sex and age group were selected typical, taking into account six main body measurements-heights at the withers, oblique length of the body, chest width, chest depth, chest girth behind the shoulder blades and pastern girth.
-The body measurements of sheep were used to calculate body composition indices, such as long-legged, stretched, thoracic, downed, massive, and bony, in % [18].
+The animals’ physique was determined by torso measurements.
+Sheep from each sex and age group were categorized as “typical,” based on six main body measurements: height (withers), body length (oblique), chest width, chest depth, chest girth behind the shoulder blades, and pastern girth.
+The body measurements were used to calculate various body composition indices, such as long-legged, stretched, thoracic, downed, oversized, and bony, which are presented in percentages [18].

-Wool samples were taken before shearing from the area of the side (behind the shoulder blade) during assessment and in period of shearing during classification of wool to determine the yield of pure fiber.
-To take samples of wool, we used a stencil mesh with round cells.
-During the shearing period, wool shearing was taken into account individually.
+In order to classify and determine the yield of pure wool fiber, samples were taken from the area behind the shoulder blade before shearing, during assessment, and during the shearing period.
+Wool samples were taken using a stencil mesh with round cells.
+During the shearing period, wool shearing was taken into account for each sheep individually.

-The main parameters of wool quality, such as tone and length and their biometric constants, were carried out on the Australian device "OFDA-2000".
-The yield of pure wool was determined for each animal using a hydraulic device GPOSH-2M.
+The main parameters of wool quality (such as tone, length, and their biometric constants) were measured with the Australian device OFDA-2000.
+The yield of pure wool was determined for each animal using the hydraulic device GPOSH-2M.

-The results of the study were processed by methods of variational statistics [19], with the calculation of criteria for the reliability of the difference between the average indicators using MS Excel 2000 software.
+The study’s results were analyzed using variational statistics methods [19], and the criteria for the reliability of the difference between the average indicators was calculated using MS Excel 2000.

+Results and Discussion

-Results and discussions.
-Adaptation of breeds occurs in accordance with their natural history of territorial settlement [20].
-Depending on the territorial settlement of the Kyrgyz mountain merino breed, we have identified three zonal types of sheep – Talas, Issyk-Kul and South kyrgyz.
+Adaptation of farm animal breeds to their environment is influenced by their natural history of territorial settlement [20].
+Based on the territorial settlement of the Kyrgyz mountain Merino breed, we have identified three types of sheep according to climatic zones: Talas, Issyk-Kul and South-Kyrgyz.